-The purpose of this statement is to define the Midsomer Norton Schools Partnership Trusts commitment to equality and diversity and represents our commitment to a common set of values and objectives, and to a consistent approach to communicating, implementing and monitoring the statement.
+The purpose of this statement is to define the Trusts commitment to equality and diversity and represents our commitment to a common set of values and objectives, and a consistent approach to communicating, implementing and monitoring the statement.

-The MNSP and its member academies/schools is committed to equality in both employment and education provision.
+The Trust and its member academies/schools is committed to equality in both employment and education provision.
 We aim to ensure that students, parents, governors, trustees, employees, contractors, partners, clients and those who may potentially join the Trust community, are treated fairly, and with dignity and respect.